 “Its tore!”
 Ben kicks me again.

 Clark hands back the book to Ben who resumes from where he left off.
-Ben hands Roger every ripped page he tears out—who shreds them into pieces, flying them right above my head like confetti.
+Ben hands Roger every ripped page he tears out—who shreds them into pieces, throwing them right above my head like confetti.

 “Well, will you look at this mess,” Clark says.
 “Tore, you shouldn’t litter.”
 He stomps my head.
-I hear a crack on my noise.
+I hear a crack on my nose.
 “Go on, now,” Clark squishes my head as if his shoe is a spatula and my head a grilled cheese, “pick up each and every piece of your stupid comic.
 Think of those poor janitors, will ya?
 Here, I’ll help you up,” he says, pulling me up until I’m on my knees.

 My body sways as if I had too much to drink.
 Never been drunk before, but I can imagine the feeling.
 I feel so heavy.
 Whatever strength I had is all gone now.
 I so badly want to fall back down on the pavement, despite the situation I’m in.
 But I won’t do that.
 I can’t.
 My strong will is what’s keeping me stable.
 That comic means too much to me to give up.